 Introduction

-This article provides a comprehensive guide for configuring the general parameters of NCD sensors using the Node-RED visual programming tool and our NCD library.
-It details the step-by-step procedure for both the Enterprise IIoT Gateway and the Wireless Modem for receiving and managing sensor data.
-The process is intuitive and straightforward, but it addresses key points to ensure a satisfactory configuration outcome.
+This article provides a comprehensive guide to configuring NCD sensor parameters using the Node-RED visual programming tool and the NCD library.
+It outlines the step-by-step procedure for both the Enterprise IIoT Gateway and the Wireless Modem.
+Additionally, it covers Manual and OTF Configuration modes, ensuring an intuitive and straightforward process while addressing key points for a successful configuration.

 Requirements

-To configure and acquire data from NCD sensors, an Enterprise IIoT Gateway or Industrial Wireless Modem (USB/Ethernet) is required.
-You can find links to these products in the following buttons.
+To configure and acquire data from NCD sensors, you will need an Enterprise IIoT Gateway or an Industrial Wireless Modem (USB/Ethernet).
+You can find more information about these products at the following:

 If you are still unsure whether your application requires a Gateway or a Modem, you can find a comprehensive guide on the differences between these two devices below: